 Chapter 23.
-“Algorhythmics: A Diffractive Approach for Understanding Computation,” by Shintaro Miyazaki (University of Applied Sciences and Arts, Northwestern Switzerland) open access
+“Algorhythmics: A Diffractive Approach for Understanding Computation,” by Shintaro Miyazaki (open access)

 This chapter offers an alternative approach to computation, with an emphasis on our senses (especially hearing) and the notion of algorhythmics, a neologism combining algorithm with rhythm.
 As a method, algorhythmics builds on Karen Barad’s approach to diffraction and extends media theory through feminist thinking by prompting researchers to study media through other media.
 Via two examples, the chapter demonstrates how a sensitivity towards time-based processes, especially the rhythms of digital storage, transmission, and processing, might be useful for a critical understanding of digital cultures.
 It also provides some arguments for algorhythmics as a crucial method within digital humanities.

 Chapter 24.
 “Software Studies Methods,” by Matthew Fuller